Skip to main content

 • History of Psychology: How the discipline began and developed.
 Introductions to such seminal thinkers as Freud and Skinner.

-• Practice of Psychology: The different strands of professional psychology, and how different types of psychologist work.
+• Practice of Psychology: The scientific method in modern psychology and the different strands of professional psychology, and how different types of psychologists work.

 Requirements